commercetools/merchant-center-application-kit/playground/README.md

 ### API domains

 The MC runs on 2 different data centers: one in `EU` and one in `US`.
-Depending on which one you would like to target your application, you need to adjust a couple of fields in the `env.json` file.
+Depending on which one you would like to target for your application, you need to adjust a couple of fields in the `env.json` file.

-The MC API is available at the following domains:
+The **MC API** is available at the following domains:

 - for `EU`: `https://mc-api.commercetools.com`
 - for `US`: `https://mc-api.commercetools.co`